Is your writing feeling a little dehydrated? Listless? Bland at the center? If so, it may be because it’s not terrible enough.

 Once you set the timer on the website and begin to type, you have to keep typing, or the program deletes everything you’ve written.
 And it’s very mean; you only get a couple of seconds- hardly long enough to scratch an itch- before all those glorious thoughts are gone forever.

 You want to ensure you don’t pause to consider anything?
-This app is your best bet.
+The Most Dangerous Writing App is your best bet.

 My friend and client Lianne Kim, a business coach, used to do this technique for her weekly blogs before she moved onto podcasts: she would take a walk and dictate her blogs into her phone.
 When she finished her walk and talk, she would mail herself the files, send them to me for editing, and not look back.